nevillegrech/gigahorse-toolchain/README.md

 [![Build Status](https://travis-ci.org/usyd-blockchain/vandal.svg?branch=master)](https://travis-ci.org/usyd-blockchain/vandal)

-# Vandal: A static program analysis framework for EVM bytecode
+# Vandal

-This repository contains an Ethereum VM bytecode analysis framework called Vandal.
+Vandal is an Ethereum VM static program analysis framework.
-It takes EVM bytecode or disassembly as input, and outputs an equivalent intermediate representation, including the program's control flow graph.
-This intermediate representation removes all stack operations and thereby exposes data dependencies which are otherwise obscured.
+It takes EVM bytecode or disassembly as input, and outputs an equivalent decompiled intermediate representation, including the program's control flow graph.
+This representation removes all stack operations and thereby exposes data dependencies which are otherwise obscured.
 This information can then be fed into an analysis pipeline for the extraction of program properties.